José Brito del Pino: Biography

 He was born in Montevideo, Banda Oriental, the son of José Pérez Brito, born in Galicia, and Josefa Del Pino, a noble woman, daughter of Joaquín del Pino and Ignacia Ramery.
 After completing his elementary studies he enlisted in the army, serving since 1825 as an assistant in the Estado Mayor del Ejército, and taking part in the Cisplatine War against the troops of Pedro I.

 He was promoted to Colonel during the presidency of General Manuel Oribe, and also appointed to hold the position of Ministry of Government.
 He served as Chief of the Ministry of War during the Gobierno del Cerrito.
 After the capitulation of Oribe to General Justo José de Urquiza, he was appointed by the President Joaquín Suárez to hold the position of Minister of War in 1852.

 He participated in all the political events that occurred in Uruguay during and after the Guerra Grande, including serious events during the presidency of Gabriel Antonio Pereira.
 He was the author of "Diario de la guerra del Brasil", a work about his experiences during the Cisplatine War.

 José Brito del Pino belonged to a moderate sector of the Blanco Party, a supporter of the Union of that party with the Colorado Party.
-He served under General Fructuoso Rivera during the war against the Empire of Brazil, taking an active part in the Battle of Rincón against the troops of João Propício Mena Barreto.
+He served under General Fructuoso Rivera during the war against the Empire of Brazil, taking an active part in the Battle of Rincón against the troops of José Luís Mena Barreto's father.